Reinforcing VLMs to Use Tools for Detailed Visual Reasoning Under Resource Constraints: Experiments

 \paragraph{Baselines} We compare our model to three categories of VLMs: 1) Proprietary VLMs, including Qwen-VL-Max~\cite{bai2023qwen} and GPT4-o~\cite{hurst2024gpt}; 2) visual search methods that engineered for high-resolution tasks, namely SEAL~\cite{Wu_2024_CVPR}, $\text{DC}^2$~\cite{Wang_Ding_Zeng_Zhou_Shen_Luo_Yu_Tao_2025}, and ZoomEye~\cite{shen2024zoomeye}; 3) open-source VLMs, such as LLaVA-HR-X-7B~\cite{zhang2024llava} and Qwen2.5-VL-Instruct~\cite{bai2025qwen2} series models.

-\paragraph{Training details} We run our training on 4 A100 80GB GPUs.
+\paragraph{Training details} We run our training on 4 A100 80GB GPUs executing the GRPO algorithm.
 To control the training memory footprint, we limit the rollouts to 3 and the maximum tool calls to 1, while the global batch size is set to 4.
-We train for 800 steps with a maximum of 2 images per prompt, a completion length of 2048, Adam with $\beta_2=0.98$, a cosine learning rate at $1e-6$ with 10 warm-up steps, a maximum grad norm of $1.0$, no KL regularization and a clip-higher strategy~\citep{yu2025dapoopensourcellmreinforcement} with $\epsilon_{low}=0.2$ and $\epsilon_{high}=0.28$.
+We train for 800 steps with a maximum of 2 images per rollout, a completion length of 2048 tokens per response in a rollout, and a temperature of 1.0.
+We use Adam with $\beta_2=0.98$, a cosine learning rate schedule with learning rate at $1e-6$ with 10 warm-up steps, a maximum grad norm of $1.0$, no KL regularization and a clip-higher strategy~\citep{yu2025dapoopensourcellmreinforcement} with $\epsilon_{low}=0.2$ and $\epsilon_{high}=0.28$.
+Our hyperparameter choices were informed by prior experience with training with GRPO on Qwen2.5-VL-3B and recent works \cite{zhan2025vision} and were further refined empirically as we developed our method.
+We present the results from the training run that performed the best and are representative of the approach’s effectiveness.
+Our training infrastructure builds on HuggingFace's TRL framework~\citep{vonwerra2022trl} and Verifiers~\citep{brown_verifiers_2025}, which we extended to support multi-turn rollouts, vision-language models, and structured tool use.